 5. Blue Great Dane

-The actual shade of blue can vary from very light to fairly dark, but you’ll most commonly find these dogs in true steel blue.
+The actual shade of blue can vary from very light to fairly dark, and they can often be mislabelled as grey Great Danes, but you’ll most commonly find these dogs in true steel blue.

 Want to show your blue Great Dane at Westminster?
 Make sure the blue hue is consistent throughout the dog’s body and that there are no other colors present.

 6. Merle Great Dane

 These types of Great Danes are much like harlequins, except they have a darker base coat.
 They look like a harlequin Great Dane that wandered through spray paint.
 The base coat is generally a light gray instead of white, which allows for both white and black splotches.
 Merle was only recently recognized by the AKC as an official color — in 2018, in fact.

 Mantle Great Danes have two colors, black and white, with no splotching.
 The black is the dominant base coat, with white lining their feet, chest, and face.
 If the white is anywhere else on the body, it’s usually enough to disqualify these dogs, but they have less variation than some of the other patterns on this list.